 I have been watching and listening to the news from Ukraine.
 It is somewhat horrifying to see the wanton disregard for human life.
 It is especially concerning when combatants begin shelling a nuclear power plant.
 A breach of one of those reactor containment buildings might have contaminated a wide swath of eastern Europe.
 Such an act demonstrates that the Russians no longer seem to care about anyone, themselves included.
 A man can be very dangerous when he has nothing left to lose.

 Roskomnadzor is has removed almost all outside sources of information from the Russian internet.
-As of this writing; CNN, BBC, Facebook, Twitter, Google (YouTube) have all been band.
+As of this writing; CNN, BBC, Facebook, Twitter, and Google (YouTube) have all been banned.
 Radio Free Europe and Radio Liberty still exist, however, they are either on FM or use the internet for distribution.

 As the Chief Engineer of Radio Australia once said, HF will get through when nothing else will.

-In the mean time, it might be a wise idea to dust off those old cold war contingency plans and review them.
-At appears a new iron curtain has arisen, stretching from St. Petersburg to Odessa.
+In the meantime, it might be a wise idea to dust off those old cold war contingency plans and review them.
+It appears a new iron curtain has arisen, stretching from St. Petersburg to Odessa.